ABOG 2023 Certifying Exam Candidates

 You’re almost halfway through your case list collections.
 I’m not worried at all about your subspecialty cases, but rather your off-specialty cases.
 Do you even have them?
 If you do, then well done!
 If not, begin figuring out how you’re going to get them.
 Ideally, see if you can get some cases that you manage, as in the present, not past, tense.
 See if you can take call or staff the residents on your off-specialty.
 If that’s not possible, start coordinating with your past residency to recapture those cases.

-For ABOG & AOBOG 2023 Qualifying Exam Candidates
+For ABOG & AOBOG 2024 Qualifying (Written) Exam Candidates

-For ABOG folk, the $1600 application and examination fee are due by February 16th, 2023.
-Following this date, you may submit your application no later than March 3rd with a late fee of $360.
-No applications are accepted after March 3rd.
-For those of you taking your AOBOG spring exam, the application window opens on October 20th.
-The $1175 examination fee is due by February 27th, 2023.
-The final application deadline is March 24th, 2023 with a late fee of $352.50.
+For ABOG folk, the $1600 application and examination fee are due by February 16th, 2024.
+No applications will be accepted after March 1st.
+For those of you taking your AOBOG spring exam, the application window opens on October 16th.
+The $1,525 examination fee is due by February 19th, 2024.
+The final application deadline is March 18, 2024, with a late fee of $457.50.
 For those wanting to score big on their CREOGs, or to explode out of the gate for their written board exam, consider purchasing our Written Exam Online Learning Prep Course.
 It includes everything you need to pass your exam, whether you prefer learning in a live interactive environment or self-paced from the comfort of home.
 Our Test Taking Skills Online Course is perfect if you have not scored > 200 on your CREOG in-service training exam, failed your written board exam, or have just wished your score reflected your knowledge, this course is a must.
 In just 2 months you can perfect the CQRPE method and test drive it on the January CREOG exam.
 Faithful users typically score one standard deviation or 20 points higher!
 Just imagine the possibilities for your board exam!

 Anyone, not just residents, can take the exam, and it is STRONGLY advised for those who are repeating their board exam.
 Don’t worry - the results come only to you.
-Either e-mail Darya Valantsevich at DValantsevich @acog.org or call her at 202-863-2554 to register.
 If too much is at stake and you don’t want to experiment for the first time, take a test drive with our Written Questions

 ABOG Maintenance of Certification